Learning Language and Loving It – The Hanen Program ® for Early Childhood Educators/Teachers

 A warm welcome to all the schools taking part in the randomised control trial, testing the effectiveness of Learning Language and Loving It – The Hanen Program® for Early Childhood Educators in enhancing children’s communication and language skills.

-Schools who are randomly allocated to the intervention/treatment group will access training workshops in 8 areas.
-An email been sent to your school to confirm which area you have been allocated to.
-Please click on the links below to book your place on the training orientation sessions.
+Schools who are randomly allocated to the intervention/treatment group will access training workshops in their local area.
+An email has been sent to your school to confirm which area you have been allocated to.

 About the training

 The training was originally scheduled to take place between November 2019 and June 2020.
 Due to the Coronavirus pandemic causing schools to close, the training schedule will now resume in November 2020 and continue until May 2021.